TheAdeo/HDT-testing/README.md

 The test objects shall be shielded with some aluminium foil from radiant sources of heat of the oven, by making a foil barrier between the emitting source and the object.

 ### • Temperature Rise
-The oven shall be set with a ramp starting from 25°C rising 1°C/min, to make sure the parts can stabilize at the oven temperature and to give time for the parts to flex when they reach the softening point corresponding to the specified test.
+The oven shall be set with a ramp starting from 25°C rising 1°C/min, to make sure the parts can stabilize at the oven temperature and to give time for the parts to flex when they reach the softening point corresponding to the specified test. <br />
 The test stops when the middle of the test bridge touches the top of the pillar.

 ### • Results